 - Pneumonectomy: the surgeon removes the entire lung that contains the cancer

-Surgical oncology services at The Cancer Center provide the very latest in minimally invasive techniques.
+Surgical oncology services at NGMC provide the very latest in minimally invasive techniques.
 Click here to learn more about these techniques.

 Chemotherapy uses drugs to destroy cancer cells and tumors in the body.
 Depending on which type of cancer you have, you may have chemotherapy before or after surgery.

-The Cancer Center at NGMC has a modern, comfortable infusion suite where patients can receive their chemotherapy treatments.
+NGMC’s Cancer Services program offers a modern, comfortable infusion suite where patients can receive their chemotherapy treatments.
 Chemotherapy is also offered by our medical oncologists in their offices.

 While receiving your treatment, you may want to visit with your family and friends who accompany you, read or watch television.
 Our care team will work to make you as comfortable as possible during your treatments.